Micro Merchant Loan

 UX Audit

 As a new designer on the team, I began with a UX audit of the current product.
-This helped me identify friction points in the exisiting flow, understand what was working and find areas of improvement.
-This step helped make sure the new experience was built on what already exists, instead of starting from scratch.
+This helped me identify friction points in the exisiting flow and find areas of improvement.
+This step was essential to make sure the new experience was built on what already exists, instead of starting from scratch.

 As a new designer on the team, I began with a UX audit of the current product.
-This helped me identify friction points in the exisiting flow, understand what was working and find areas of improvement.
-This step helped make sure the new experience was built on what already exists, instead of starting from scratch.
+This helped me identify friction points in the exisiting flow and find areas of improvement.
+This step was essential to make sure the new experience was built on what already exists, instead of starting from scratch.

 Key Findings